 Powerful scalar processors were used in all these computers and they covered both main architectural designs: SGI and Digital systems were representatives of SMP (Symmetric Multiprocessing), this means that just a single copy of operating system runs on all processors and the memory is hardware shared among them, while the IBM SP2 computer with a typical representative of DM (Distributed Memory) system, i.e. a system where each processor runs its own copy of operating system and has its own memory (the total computer memory is thus distributed among the individual processors).

-Since around year 2000, Intel processors became a serious competitor to the MIPS processors, especially when a cost/performance ratio was considered (also, SGI at that time dieced to drop the MIPS division and orient itslef to Intel processors, too).
-Users started to prefer simple single processor programming model and applications were not tuned to parallel environments; as a result SCB started to provide new computing power through cluster based solutions with Intel processors.
+Since around 2000, Intel processors became a serious competitor to MIPS, Alpha, and RISC processors, especially when a cost/performance ratio was considered (also, SGI at that time dieced to drop the MIPS division and to focus on Intel processors, too).
+High throughput applications (many single-CPU computations rather than complex multiprocessor programs) start to prevail too.
+Consequently, SCB started to provide new computing power through cluster based solutions with Intel processors.

 1999 ...
 Starts project MetaCentrum, funded as one of strategic projects of the CESNET association, keeping Supercomputing Centre Brno as the primary collaborator.
 It was conceived with the idea of interconnecting various owners’ resources in order to create an uniform environment for the entire academic community.